manuelrodmota/mundialito/docs/llm-wiki/wiki/services/javascript-scripts.md

 ---
 document_type: service
 summary: >-
-  The `javascript-scripts` service is the client-side SPA for the Mundialito card-game project.
-It is a pure browser application built with React 19, TypeScrip...
+  `javascript-scripts` is the production client application for Mundialito — a card-based World Cup match game.
+It is a single-service TypeScript SPA responsib...
-last_updated: '2026-06-15T00:42:43.827Z'
+last_updated: '2026-06-23T20:48:06.792Z'
 tags:
   - service
   - javascript